yenthusiastic/arp_b/code/thu/README.md

         - Querying current location and/or status of all hardwares
         - Quering large amount of sensor data
         - Filtering data by user's selections

-- User interface:
-    - [ ] Visualize **parked** bikes available for rent as markers on a map
-    - [ ] Filter map by location and radius
-    - [ ] Click on bike to get exact location
-    - [ ] Input form for entering IOTA address
-    - [ ] Show data collected in the session on a chart
-    - [ ] Bikota renting service manual
 - Administration dashboard:
     - [X] User authentication
         - [X] Login